Killerman: Plot

-Problem is Moe has no memory and has to keep himself safe with the cash and drugs.
-Who will win?
-It is a game of cat and mouse...
+However, Moe has amnesia and is vulnerable with the cash and drugs.

 Skunk and Moe go to see Skunk's uncle on his mother's side, a crime boss in the middle of a real estate deal with a congressman and being vetted by the biggest bank in New York.
 Skunk's uncle tells them that because they messed things up they must leave New York forever.
 Before they do, Moe insists he must see his apartment.
 At the apartment they find his pregnant girlfriend and Skunk leaves and tells them to be ready when he returns.
 When Skunk returns, so do the dirty cops.
 They capture Skunk and shoot Moe's girlfriend who later dies at a hospital.
 Moe goes to see Skunk's uncle, who agrees to help.

 Moe is able to rescue Skunk and they take the cash and drugs to Skunk's uncle.
 His uncle assaults Moe after being tipped off by an FBI agent that Moe is an undercover cop called Killerman.
 Skunk's uncle informs him that Moe's girlfriend did not die but his unborn child did and then tells him to kill Moe by emptying a clip in his head.
 Instead of killing Moe, Skunk kills his uncle and his uncle's men.
 Skunk tells Moe that his uncle would have killed them both and not mentioning that Moe is a cop and his girlfriend is alive.
 They take a car, the money and drugs and leave New York.
 In credits, it's said that no one knows their whereabouts and that it is unknown whether Moe ever got his memory back.